gordon-cs/gordon-360-api/README.md

 `api/memberships/:id` Edit the membership with membership id `id`.

 `api/memberships/:id/group-admin` Toggle whether or not a given member is in a group admin role for a given activity.
 The `id` parameter is the membership id.
-`api/memberships/:id/private/:p` Update a given membership to private or not private with boolean vaule `p`.
-The `id` parameter is the membership id.

 ##### DELETE